The Open Launch Protocol

 async function greenflag() {

-// intepret the data
+// interpret the data

-sessionReqID = myWindow.params.winuid;
+sessionReqID = myWindow.params.trid;

 console.log(myWindow.params.data);